Saturday, March 17, 2018

 Saturday, March 3, 2018

 That's always seemed so hard for me: finding someone to give feedback who has the credentials to be believed.
 It's not that hard to find critique partners, and many of them do give good advice, but I've always received such contradictory advice and it normally comes from people who have the same background and experience as I do, so it's really hard to know what to listen to and what to ignore.
-Author Mentor Match sets you up with someone who has gotten at least a little farther into the game - they have an agent, quite often have sold a novel - and that experience and perspective can make a world of difference.
+I like the idea of getting help from someone who has gotten at least a little farther into the game - they have an agent, quite often have sold a novel - and that experience and perspective can make a world of difference.

-So I will apply to round 4, which starts on March 16th.
+So I'm actively looking for a mentor!
 My project is a YA Mystery entitled Fog Line which I've been working on intermittently for a couple years now.
 It's my third book (the first is best not spoken of, the second, a YA SciFi, didn't fare well in querying but I still have faith).
 Fog Line has had several beta readers and gone through a couple revisions based on feedback and my own musings.
 I think one more revision is needed and I'd really like to find someone to work with who sees what I have, what I'm going for, and what is possible.
 Here's a little bit more about my story: